satellite-image-deep-learning/datasets/README.md

 * [evolved_channel_selection](http://matpalm.com/blog/evolved_channel_selection/) -> explores the trade off between mixed resolutions and whether to use a channel at all, with [repo](https://github.com/matpalm/evolved_channel_selection)
 * RGB version available as [dataset in pytorch](https://pytorch.org/vision/stable/generated/torchvision.datasets.EuroSAT.html#torchvision.datasets.EuroSAT) with the 13 band version [in torchgeo](https://torchgeo.readthedocs.io/en/latest/api/datasets.html#eurosat).
 Checkout the tutorial on [data augmentation with this dataset](https://torchgeo.readthedocs.io/en/latest/tutorials/transforms.html)
 * RGB and 13 band versions [in tensorflow](https://www.tensorflow.org/datasets/catalog/eurosat)
+* [EuroSAT-SAR](https://huggingface.co/datasets/wangyi111/EuroSAT-SAR) -> matched each Sentinel-2 image in EuroSAT with one Sentinel-1 patch according to the geospatial coordinates

 ## PatternNet
 Land use classification dataset with 38 classes and 800 RGB JPG images for each class